brendes6/Catch-A-Vibe/README.md

-# Catch A Vibe – An NLP-Powered Spotify Playlist Generator
+# Catch A Vibe – An NLP-Powered Playlist Generator

 Ever had a playlist name pop into your head and think, *"I wish Spotify could just auto-fill this for me"*?
 That's what this app does.